As a Sessional Lecturer, you are eligible to maintain your current benefits (for up to eight months) and pension between appointments, if:

 Automatic reinstatement and re-enrolment

-If you decide not to maintain some or all of your benefits, your basic life insurance, income replacement plan, employee and family assistance plan and your Faculty Pension are automatically reinstated the day you return to work, as long as you meet the eligibility requirements.
-You will receive a notification in Workday to re-enrol in the extended health and dental plans.
+If you decide not to maintain some or all of your benefits, your Basic Life Insurance, Disability and Employee and Family Assistance Plan are automatically reinstated the day you return to work, as long as you meet the eligibility requirements.
+You will receive a notification in Workday to re-enrol in the Extended Health, Dental and Faculty Pension plans (if eligible).
 You can complete your re-enrolment for these plans directly in Workday.